What Projects Your Money Will Help Fund This Year 2019

 2. Kidney Cancer Deep Learning Research Project

-This project aims to use CT scan images of kidney tumor patients, combined with clinical data to automate the detection of kidney tumors and predict patient relevant outcomes.
+This project aims to use CT scan images in patients with kidney tumors, combined with clinical data to automate the detection of kidney tumors and predict patient relevant outcomes.
 This cutting edge research uses a technique known as Deep Learning and has shown promise in medical imaging.
 With your help, we hope to create the world’s largest imaging archive of annotated kidney tumors on CT scans with detailed clinical data.
 It will be called the Climb 4 Kidney Cancer or C4KC Kidney Tumor Database hosted on The Cancer Imaging Archive.
-With this archive, we will host an international contest to stimulate collaborative kidney cancer research and allow scientists from around the world to create algorithms that can automatically find a kidney and a kidney tumor.
-Winning teams will present their findings at the MICCAI conference in China October, 2019.
+In 2019, we hosted an international contest to stimulate collaborative kidney cancer research and allow scientists from around the world to create algorithms that can automatically find a kidney and a kidney tumor.
+Over 800 teams joined the challenge and 106 teams submitted predictions.
+The winning teams can be seen on our page.
+A team from Germany led by Fabian Isensee won.
+We (and the top 5 teams) presented our findings at the MICCAI conference in Shenzhen, China October, 2019.
 See the challenge at KiTS grand challenge to learn more.

 Kidney Cancer and Lack of Funding